DPDK/dpdk/doc/guides/nics/mlx5.rst

 - For secondary process:

   - Forked secondary process not supported.
+  - MPRQ is not supported.
+Callback to free externally attached MPRQ buffer is set in a primary process, but has a different virtual address in a secondary process.
+    Calling a function at the wrong address leads to a segmentation fault.
   - External memory unregistered in EAL memseg list cannot be used for DMA unless such memory has been registered by ``mlx5_mr_update_ext_mp()`` in primary process and remapped to the same virtual address in secondary